Health Department

 Birth Certificates

-When ordering birth records, please include with your order the full name of the person on the certificate, date and place of birth, parent's full names including the mother's full maiden name and your relationship to the person on the record.
+When ordering birth records, please complete with full name of the person on the certificate, date and place of birth, parent(s) full name(s) which include the mother's full maiden name and your relationship to the person the certificate is for.
 By law, only immediate family members or legal representatives may order birth records for another individual.

 Death Certificates